 Key Tip: The biggest content syndication platforms have the power to be the pickiest.
 They also receive the most requests.
 If you are using the art of pitching directly, make sure you are using your best content and that it is perfectly polished to meet their specific guidelines.
 You want to stand out above the rest!

-4. Write an excellent guest post for larger a digital publication and then syndicate it via your blog and through sites like Medium, Quora and LinkedIn that allow free publishing.
+4. Write an excellent guest post for a larger digital publication and then syndicate it via your blog and through sites like Medium, Quora, and LinkedIn that allow free publishing.
 This strategy has two benefits.
 First, you gain the perception of being an industry thought leader seen by a huge audience that otherwise may not have ever known about your brand.
 Second, many of these larger publications will let you republish the original piece on your owned properties.

 You can find digital publications that accept and/or actively looking for guest bloggers by searching on your industry title and the phrase “write for us.”
 For example, if you have a blog in the interior design industry, you would Google the phrase “Interior Design + write for us.”
 This will return pages of search results of niche websites that will accept guest posts.
 Basically, you are using a search engine to scout out sites where you can digitally pitch.

 5. Look for sites that are already consistently using syndicated content and linking back to the original source.
-For example, when a high-authority site like Forbes, Fox News, Entrepreneur, TechCrunch, Food Network, MSN, etc. publish an exceptionally popular piece, and Google the title of the article, you’ll see a bunch of other smaller websites that are referencing it and then linking back to the original piece published by the larger publication.
+For example, when a high-authority site like Forbes, Fox News, Entrepreneur, TechCrunch, Food Network, MSN, etc. publish an exceptionally popular piece and Google the title of the article, you’ll see a bunch of other smaller websites that are referencing it and then linking back to the original piece published by the larger publication.
 You can utilize this strategy to potentially get your content picked up and syndicated.

 If you’re an author of the writer for a brand seeking to reach a larger audience of readers, the first step you need to take is to select outlets that would be ideal for your content, message, and brand.
 These outlets are called your publishing partners.

-When you are starting from scratch, the simplest way to build your brand through content syndication is to do a simple search on terms in quotes such as “originally published by,” or “published with permission from.”
+When you are starting from scratch, the simplest way to build your brand through content syndication is to do a simple search on terms in quotes such as “originally published by” or “published with permission from.”
 This will show you articles that come from websites that syndicate content regularly.
 Scan these results to look for websites and digital publications that align with your brand and your industry that would make a good fit as a content syndication partner.